-22:3 And Abraham rose up early in the morning, and saddled his ass, and took two of his young men with him, and Isaac his son, and clave the wood for the burnt offering, and rose up, and went unto the place of which God had told him.
+22.3 And Abraham rose up early in the morning, and saddled his ass, and took two of his young men with him, and Isaac his son, and clave the wood for the burnt offering, and rose up, and went unto the place of which God had told him.
 When morning comes Abraham and Isaac get up early.
-He takes Isaac, the wood for the fire, a donkey, and two of his servants which would take three days to get to a place God had spoken of.
+He takes Isaac, the wood for the fire, a donkey, and two of his servants which would take three days to get to a mountain God had spoken of, but didn't tell him which mountain yet.
+Points on trust: